Rahul-Uoft/election/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the LLM ChatGPT.
 The entire chat history is available in inputs/llms/usage.txt.
+The link is available here https://chat.openai.com/share/f6ba79d7-ea8d-4478-abce-a599be279222